January 3, 2019

 Or maybe your MVPs buy big-ticket items.

-Target specific seasons: back-to-school season deserves Gift Card incentives for college students; they need everything from school supplies to futon covers, and they need it all in August.
+Target specific seasons: back-to-school season deserves Cashback incentives for college students; they need everything from school supplies to futon covers, and they need it all in August.

 Target parents of college kids and send low-value Gift Cards to encourage purchases, considering that 72% of Gift Card receivers purchase more than the value of the card.